gigaai/docs/standalone/custom-callback.md

 <a name="custom-callback"></a>
 ## Custom Callback
 Instead of only using supported [Message Types](message-types).
 You can also use custom callback function to do anything you want.
-For example, if people click "Buy Now" button, you'll need to handle that event and send them a message wether that transaction is completed.
+For example, if people click "Get Weather" button, you'll need to handle that event and send them a message by get weather from database and send back to them.
 Let's see this example:

 ```
 // When people clicked BuyNowButton.
 We handle it here